Israel tensions ease as Netanyahu pauses judicial overhaul

 TEL AVIV, Israel (AP) — Israel’s political factions opposed to embattled Prime Minister Benjamin Netanyahu began setting up negotiating teams Tuesday after he paused a controversial judicial overhaul plan that had set off unprecedented street protests and a spiraling domestic crisis.

-But compromise seemed elusive as the standoff remains over the fundamental issue of what kind of country Israel should be — and positions only appear to have hardened.
+But compromise seemed elusive and Netanyahu’s legacy was on the line, in a standoff over the fundamental issue of what kind of country Israel should be — and positions only appear to have hardened.
 Three months of demonstrations against the overhaul plan intensified this week and Israel’s main trade union declared a general strike, leading to chaos that shut down much of the country and threatened to paralyze the economy.

 His announcement appeared to calm some of the tensions that have fueled months of unrest.
 But it failed to address the underlying issues that have polarized Israelis.
 Netanyahu leads the most right-wing government in Israeli history and and his allies have vowed to enact the legislation.